Article Tags

 Women In Tech

-Women are still a minority in modern day tech with only 24% of tech jobs filled by women.
+Women are still a minority in modern day tech with only 33% of UK tech jobs filled by women (Tech Nation 2025).

 Why Does Diversity Matter?